DavidBruant/basic-income-coin/README.md

 I'm keeping the identity system and the verification that one person cannot have several acccounts out of this contract

-## Second iteration
+## Future iterations

-The currency melts at a regular rate (like -1% per month)

-This creates a per-account ceiling of amount that cannot be pierced in the long term
+- The currency melts at a regular rate (like -1% per month).
+This creates a per-account soft-ceiling of amount.
+If someone goes above, the amount decreases gradually towards the soft-ceiling
+- The community can "vote" on changes (on the basic income amount or melting rate)
+- A hard-ceiling on the per-account amount is set.
+Above, money is either destroyed or re-distributed; rules for separation and redistribution are first hardcoded
+    - later, they can be configured